-These procedures were approved by the Ombudsman under s 60(3) of the Act on 9 April 2021.
+These procedures were approved by the Ombudsman under s 60(3) of the Act on [date of approval to be inserted].

 The procedures will be submitted to the Ombudsman for review at least once in each 3 year period to ensure they meet the objectives of the Act and accord with the Guidelines and Standards published by the Ombudsman under s 38(1)(c) of the Act.